 International Exposition on the Environment, Spokane 1974

 Expo 1974 in Spokane, in the US State of Washington, was the first to have a theme linked to the environment.
+It received recognition by the 70th General Assembly of the BIE on 24 November 1971.
 With the motto “Progress without Pollution”, the emblem of the Expo was the Mobius Strip, symbolising how humankind and the environment are perpetually joined.
 This connection was further emphasised by the blue, green and white colours of the logo.

 Spokane was a peaceful city with an economy that had traditionally relied on the Spokane River and extractive industries.
 As one of the smallest cities to ever host an Expo, local officials saw the event as an opportunity to put Spokane on the map and keep up with economic and cultural progress in the United States, as well as to revitalise its downtown area, considered undesirable and unsightly.